Summer Camps

 About

-Every camp requires paperwork to be on file, and the necessary paperwork is described in a welcome email sent the week before camps start.
-Paperwork must be brought on the first day of camp, and if a child attends the same camp for multiple weeks, the paperwork only needs to be submitted once for that camp.
-If a child is enrolled in multiple camps, parents complete paperwork for each child and make copies for the different camps, because locations do not share paperwork.
-The welcome email also lists what each child needs to bring to camp, and all items brought to camp are labeled with the child’s name.
+Every camp requires paperwork to be on file, and the necessary forms are communicated in the welcome email the week before camps start and must be brought on the first day.
+If a child attends the same camp for multiple weeks, paperwork only needs to be submitted once for that camp, but if a child is enrolled in multiple camps, parents are advised to fill out paperwork and make copies because locations do not share paperwork.
+Summer Camp Resources include a Dispensing Medication Form, Health History Form, and Inhaler & Epipen Waiver, all available as PDFs.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.